scaljeri/e2e-testing-in-action/README.md

     $> yarn install

 In order to user the demo site on [Browserstack](https://browserstack.com) you have to enable [Local Testing](https://www.browserstack.com/local-testing) and download the `BrowserStackLocal` binary.
-Run this binary before you start test
+Run this binary before you start testing

     $> ./BrowserStackLocal --key <access-key>

 Your username and access-key can be found under `Account -> Settings`

+### Local testing
-For local testing you have a couple of options.
-You can run against the browser drivers directly
+To be able to run the tests on your laptop or pc you have a couple of options.
+You can use the  browser-drivers directly

   * [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/downloads),
   * [geckodriver](https://github.com/mozilla/geckodriver/releases/).

-The only way to test agains Firefox for me at this moment is via the geckodriver.
+The only way I was able to test against Firefox which actually worked was via the geckodriver.

-The second way, is with the selenium standalone server
+The second way, is with the selenium standalone server, which can be started as follows

     $> yarn selenium

-And the third way is, is a combination of the other, combined in a docker image
+And the third way is, is a combination of both combined in a docker image

         $> docker run -p 127.0.0.1:4444:4444 selenium/standalone-chrome:latest

+or

         $> docker run -p 127.0.0.1:4444:4444 selenium/standalone-firefox:latest

-It like headless testing, made possible by the [XVFB](http://tobyho.com/2015/01/09/headless-browser-testing-xvfb/) project.
+It's like headless testing, all made possible by the [XVFB](http://tobyho.com/2015/01/09/headless-browser-testing-xvfb/) project.

 ### Tasks